Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Eigenvectors for

 \subsection{Eigenvector existence}

-Let $n\geq 1$, and for each $i=0,...,n$ define the $(i+1)$-element set Order the elements of $\cB^n_i$ according to decreasing $j$/increasing $k$.
-Let $\cB^n=\cup_i\cB^n_i$ ordered primarily according to decreasing $i$, then according to the order on each $\cB^n_i$.
-For a linear combination $f$ of elements of $\cB^n$, we wish to find another combination from $\cB^n$, call it $g$, satisfying $\Phi_x(xf)=\Phi_x(g)$.
-From this, the effect of multiplying by $x$ and applying $\Phi_x$ can be represented by a matrix whose eigenvectors (consisting of polynomial coefficients with respect to $\cB^n$) are easily computed.
+Let $n\geq 1$, and for each $i=0,...,n$ define the $(i+1)$-element set Order the elements of $\cB_{i,n}$ according to decreasing $j$/increasing $k$.
+Let $\cB_n=\cup_i\cB_{i,n}$ ordered primarily according to decreasing $i$, then according to the order on each $\cB_{i,n}$.
+For a linear combination $f$ of elements of $\cB_n$, we wish to find another combination from $\cB_n$, call it $g$, satisfying $\Phi_x(xf)=\Phi_x(g)$.
+From this, the effect of multiplying by $x$ and applying $\Phi_x$ can be represented by a matrix whose eigenvectors (with entries corresponding to polynomial coefficients with respect to $\cB_n$) are easily computed.

 Remark that the sum of degrees in $y$ and $z$ in each monomial is always even.
-We might also define something like $\widetilde{\cB}_i^n$ in which $y$ and $z$ degrees sum to $2i+1$, but there would no ``interaction" between $\cB^n$ and $\widetilde{\cB}^n$ (the meaning of this is made explicit below); we would be doing double the work for nothing.
-We already know that $\cP(R)$ contains all odd degree polynomials anyway due to the inclusion of $(x,y,z)\mapsto(x,-y,-z)$ in $\Gamma$.
-The choice to ignore $\widetilde{\cB}_i^n$ is behind the ``$f^*$ is even as a polynomial in $y$" hypothesis present in many of the remaining results.
+We might also define something like $\widetilde{\cB}_{i,n}$ in which $y$ and $z$ degrees sum to $2i+1$, but there would no ``interaction" between $\cB_n$ and $\widetilde{\cB}_n$ (the meaning of this is made explicit below); we would be doing double the work for nothing---we already know that $\cP(R)$ contains all odd degree polynomials anyway due to the inclusion of $(x,y,z)\mapsto(x,-y,-z)$ in $\Gamma$.
+However, the lack of consideration for ``$\widetilde{\cB}_n$" forces a restricted hypothesis in many of this section's results.
+Namely, we only prove properties of those $f\in R[x,y,z]$ for which $f^*$ is even as a polynomial in $y$, as this is true of every monomial in $\cB_n$.

 Let $i > 0$.
-Consider what happens when we multiply the first element of $\cB_i^n$ by $x$ and reduce: This is twice the second element of $\cB_i^n$.
+Consider what happens when we multiply the first element of $\cB_{i,n}$ by $x$ and reduce: This is twice the second element of $\cB_{i,n}$.

-Now consider the $(k+1)^\text{th}$ element of $\cB_i^n$ for $0 < k < 2i$: This is the sum of the $k^\text{th}$ and $(k+2)^\text{th}$ elements of $\cB^n_i$ and the $k^\text{th}$ element of $\cB^n_{i-1}$.
-Finally, consider the last element of $\cB^n_i$ (still with $i > 0$): This is twice the penultimate element of $\cB^n_i$ plus the last element of $\cB^n_{i-1}$.
+Now consider the $(k+1)^\text{th}$ element of $\cB_{i,n}$ for $0 < k < 2i$: This is the sum of the $k^\text{th}$ and $(k+2)^\text{th}$ elements of $\cB_{i,n}$ and the $k^\text{th}$ element of $\cB_{i-1,n}$.
+Finally, consider the last element of $\cB_{i,n}$ (still with $i > 0$): This is twice the penultimate element of $\cB_{i,n}$ plus the last element of $\cB_{i-1,n}$.